pyconll/pyconll/README.md

 conda install -c pyconll pyconll
 ```

-This package is designed for, and only tested with python 3.4 and up and will not be backported to python 2.x or to any versions older than python 3.4 as this release has reached end of support in 2019.
+This package is designed for, and only tested with python 3.4 and up and will not be backported to python 2.x or to any versions older than python 3.4 as this release has reached end of support starting in 2020.

 ### Motivation